yanyinzhao/WeightedTerrainCode/README.md

 - [calculate_exact_path]: whether to calculate exact path, 1 for calculate exact path, 0 for not calculate exact path (in this case, the distance error compared with the exact path and the calculated path will be infinity)
 - [calculate_FixSP_comp_and_LogSP_and_Roug]: whether to calculate algorithms involves FixSP and algorithm LogSP (with same calculated distance of Roug-Ref) and algorithm Roug (with same calculated distance of Roug-Ref), 1 for calculate, 0 for not calculate

-We use algorithm EdgSeq (which involves FixSP) and set epsilon = 0.05 to simulate the exact path.
+We use algorithm EdgSeq-Adp (which involves FixSP) and set epsilon = 0.05 to simulate the exact path.
 So when you run the terrain data with dataset size more than 2000, we strongly encourage you to set [calculate_exact_path] to 0.
 Otherwise, it will take a very long time to simulate the exact path (which is not the main purpose of this project).
 You should simulate the exact path ONLY when you need to calculate the error ratio of the calculated path compared with the exact path in the experiment.
 In addition, when you run the terrain data with dataset size more than 20000, we strongly encourage you to set [calculate_FixSP_comp_and_LogSP_and_Roug] to 0.
-Otherwise, it will take a very long time to run algorithm EdgSeq, FixSP and FixSP-NoWei-Adp, LogSP (with same calculated distance of Roug-Ref) and Roug (with same calculated distance of Roug-Ref), because they perform very bad when terrain data is large.
+Otherwise, it will take a very long time to run algorithm EdgSeq-Adp, FixSP and FixSP-NoWei-Adp, EdgSeq (without error bound), LogSP (with same calculated distance of Roug-Ref) and Roug (with same calculated distance of Roug-Ref), because they perform very bad when terrain data is large.

 An example: